Printable Materials:

 Even after recognizing the cruelty inherent in society's treatment of animals in other areas, many people hesitate to condemn scientific research done on animals.
 They often argue that even if the animals do suffer in the process, the reduction in human suffering is worth the price.

-Looking more deeply into the subject, however, one finds that animal research, at least today (and arguably in the past as well) not only causes suffering among non-human animals, it also causes suffering among humans as well.
+Looking more deeply into the subject, however, one finds that animal research, at least today (and arguably in the past as well) not only causes suffering to non-human animals, it also causes suffering to humans as well.
 This is because the basic premise on which animal research is typically based is invalid.
-This premise is that animals are "causal analogical models" of humans -- in other words, they assume that something found to be both safe and effective in animal tests will also be both safe and effective in humans, and conversely that something found to be either unsafe or ineffective in animal tests would also be unsafe or ineffective in humans.
+This premise is that animals are "causal analogic models" of humans -- in other words, they assume that something found to be both safe and effective in animal tests will also be both safe and effective in humans, and conversely that something found to be either unsafe or ineffective in animal tests would also be unsafe or ineffective in humans.

 Companion Animals